Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Problem 1:
-Difficulties in scoping the project during the initial stages. eg Changes in business expectations, fickling in the selection of KPI's
+Difficulties in scoping the project during the initial stages. eg Changes in business expectations, fickleness in the selection of KPI's

 **Mitigation measure:** Tried to adapt as the problem evolved.
 Took several iterations of modelling, trial and error to finalise the methodology.